nsega/go-tour-exercises/READEME.md

+# Go tour exercises

-# golang practice with using a tour of go
+This project is Practing golang with using 'A Tour Of Go(http://tour.golang.org/)'.